 (Kinsta)

-WordPress 5.6 version called Simone was released at the end of 2020 and to date, it has been downloaded more than 15 million times.
-It comes with some advanced features including auto-updates for major releases, better support for PHP 8.0, and several versions of the Block Editor.
+WordPress 5.6 version called Esperanza was released in early 2021 and to date, it has been downloaded more than 34 million times.
+It comes with some advanced features including a new API, dynamic hook, updated block editor and support for block variations, one-click switch from HTTP to HTTPS, default lazy loading of iFrames, and more.

 (WordPress)